TheRealAnonymous008/quartz/content/zshortdump/Tarot Cards.md

 		* People pleasing, Putting others first.
 Fear of one's own depths.
 Trauma related to women.
 Imbalance of power.

 ## IV - The Emperor
+* *Early*: The Archetypal Patriarchal figure (i.e., kings who ruled over civilizations).
+If the High Priestess represented the Pope, the Emperor represented the authority of the State.
+* *Tarot de Marseilles*: Depicted a person of highest status or someone about to pass legal judgment.
+The Emperor is the ultimate authority with the potential to either be tyrannical or benevolent.
+Confident, Rational, Strong Willed.
+* *Levi*: Associations with alchemic sulfur (i.e., spirit dominating matter).
+Associations with the symbol of Jupiter.
+Stability, Fixed Energy.
+The Emperor presides over the birth of all things and rules over the material world.

+  Also interpreted as someone with mastery, strong will, power, and a influencing, dominating presence.
+Could also be seen as a tyrant.
+* *Golden Dawn*: Son of the Morning.
+Chief of the mighty.
+War, Victory, Strife, Ambition.
+Associations with Mars and by proxy, conquest, courage and force.
+* *Waite*:  Stability, Power, Protection, Realization, A great person, Aid, Reason, Conviction, Authority, Will.
+The Emperor  is not just a worldly ruler, he is the Lord of Thought sitting on a throne of intellect.
+He is the father to the Empress' mother.

+  The Emperor emphasizes political power, authority and leadership.
+He also signifies will, control over one's emotions, and the rule of society.

 * *Modern*
 	* *Upright*:  Authority, Leadership, Stability
 	* *Reversal*: